niHonkage/DocsLearning/en/guides/tools/tool-configuration/stable-diffusion.md

 # Stable Diffusion
-Stable Diffusion is a tool for generating images based on text prompts, Fusionworks has implemented the interface to access the Stable Diffusion WebUI API, so you can use it directly in Fusionworks. followings are steps to integrate Stable Diffusion in Fusionworks.
+Stable Diffusion is a tool for generating images based on text prompts, FusionWorks has implemented the interface to access the Stable Diffusion WebUI API, so you can use it directly in FusionWorks. followings are steps to integrate Stable Diffusion in FusionWorks.

 ## 1. Make sure you have a machine with a GPU
 Stable Diffusion requires a machine with a GPU to generate images. but it's not necessary, you can just use CPU to generate images, but it will be slow.